 Cut or whole bait, fished deep on a 14/0 circle hook is deadly for all three of these giant species.
 A stout rod/reel combo spooled with heavy braid is recommended.
 These monsters can literally tow a 16-foot boat upstream!

 There are even several Amazonian catfish that have been known to take a fly, including several species collectively called sorubim (Pseudoplatystoma sp.).
 It is important to note that these catfish are nothing like our local 'cats' which tend to be bottom-feeding and rather lethargic.
 Many of the larger species of Amazonian catfish are migratory, extremely active and aggressive predators that live in fast water and actively feed with the other previously-mentioned gamefish.
 Pound for pound, these 'cats' are as strong - if not stronger - than any fish you'll encounter on a rod and reel.

 For much more information about these big cats, see our new and expanded Angler's Guide to Amazon Catfish

 Over 3000 species of fish occur in the Amazon.
-The order Siluriformes (catfish) is the most diverse and probably the most spectacular group of Amazon species.
+The order Siluriformes (catfish) is the most diverse and probably the most spectacular group of Amazon fishes.
 With 15 families, including over 1300 species, the Amazon accounts for almost half of all the catfish species in the world.
 Anglers pursue giant species of the Family Pimelodidae.